 - 150 hours of face to face training with experienced mentors.

-- Your personal Ayurvedic chef prepares seasonal breakfast, lunch and snacks during weekends
+- Your personal Ayurvedic chef prepares seasonal breakfast, lunch and snacks during weekends/ lunch and afternoon tea only midweek.

-- A 5-night retreat at Abasan Mountain retreat in North Bali, including all meals and shared accommodation
+- A 5-night retreat at Abasan Mountain retreat in North Bali, including all meals and shared accommodation/ Midweek option is a 4 night winter retreat in the Blue Mountains

 - Home study and practice guidelines